nus-oss/cs3281-AY1516S2-website/teams/powerpointlabs.md

 * Fixed one of OpenMRS's UI tests to conform with their guidelines, and increase testibility and reliability - Week 9
 * Refractored code in PPTLab to increase testibility such that logic/model no longer couples with view - Week 9
 * Read up on module based testing - Week 12
-* Submitted 2 more pull requests related to testing - Week 12
+* Submitted 2 more pull requests related to testing with Selenium WebDriver - Week 12
+* [Blog post](https://yancmo.wordpress.com/2016/04/17/what-is-model-based-testing/) on Model Based Testing - Week 13
+* Created [Model Based Testing example](https://dl.dropboxusercontent.com/u/7610216/TextBuddyMBT.zip) for CS2103 CE1 using graphwalker - Week 13

 ---